ty7swkr/cppurcu/README.md

 **`guard<T> load()`**
 - Thread-safe
 - Returns a guard object that provides access to the current data
-- On the first load() within the scope, if there is new data, replace it with the new data and release the shared_ptr of the previous data.
+- On the first load() within the scope, if there is new data, replace it with the new data.

 **`void update(std::shared_ptr<const T> value)`**
 - Publishes new data